 Slovenia is often referred to as a secret language.
 It’s cool because it’s only spoken by around 2.1 million people worldwide.
 So, if there isn’t much demand for the language, Duolingo won’t create lessons for it.
 And here are more factors that could be why they don’t have Slovenia on their app.

 How Does Duolingo Select Languages To Add To Their Roster?

-Slovenian only has 2.5 million speakers.
+- Slovenian only has 2.5 million speakers.
 Interestingly, Duolingo does not always look at how many speak the language.
 Take Russian, for example.
 There are hundreds of millions of speakers, but it isn’t a growth language.
 Swedish has far fewer speakers, but because of the levels of immigration, the language is spiking.
-A similar phenomenon can be seen with Korean after the popularity of Squid Game.
+A similar phenomenon can be seen in the Korean language after the popularity of Squid Game.